 The EUT is categorically excluded from routine evaluation for RF exposure per Section 1.1307(b)(1) due to its use, transmit frequency, and output power.
-Also, the transmit frequency falls below the exposure guidelines shown in 47 CFR 1.1310.
-If the EUT were evaluated against the MPE limits of 1.1310, it would be found well within the permissible limits for the general population.
 Therefore, no warning labels, no RF exposure warnings in the manual, or other protection measures will be used with the EUT.